dbt-labs/dbt-core/docs/roadmap/2023-02-back-to-basics.md

 # dbt: Back to basics (February 2023)

 We're back, and there's a lot to say—so much that if we're not mindful, we risk writing a(nother) novella.
-We're going to try for the opposite this time: minimalism.
-A lot's already been written, so we'll be linking to those discussions, where you can also weigh in with thoughts.
+We're going to try for concision this time; it's a year of focus.
+Of course, a lot more has already been written, so we'll also link to those issues & discussions, where we encourage you to weigh in with thoughts.

 Since last August, we've released two new versions of dbt Core:
 - v1.3 unleashed Python models onto the world.
 This is very new functionality, and we are still gathering feedback on where to go next.
-Read & comment on [the ideas](https://github.com/dbt-labs/dbt-core/discussions/categories/ideas?discussions_q=label%3Apython_models+category%3AIdeas).
+Read & comment on [the big ideas](https://github.com/dbt-labs/dbt-core/discussions/categories/ideas?discussions_q=label%3Apython_models+category%3AIdeas).
-- dbt Core v1.4 reworked some internals, paid down some tech debt, and paved the way for better APIs going forward.
-(Much more on this below!)
+- v1.4 reworked some internals, paid down some tech debt, and paved the way for better APIs going forward.

 | Version | When | Namesake | Stuff |
 | ------- | ------------- | -------------- | ----- |
 | 1.3 ✅ | Oct 2022 | Edgar Allen Poe | Python models in dbt.
 More improvements to metrics. |
 | 1.4 ✅ | Jan 2023 | Alain LeRoy Locke | Behind-the-scenes improvements to technical interfaces, especially structured logging. |

 This year, we're returning to our fundamentals.
-If you're someone who already uses dbt, and appreciates all that you can do with it, we want to give you more of the same.
-This necessarily means fewer big surprises—fewer bottom-of-the-ninth pinch-hit walkoff home runs, in favor of playing small ball, and playing it _well_.
+This means fewer big surprises—fewer new answers to the question, "What is dbt?"—and more of the things that dbt needs—the dbt that you know, the dbt that you & your teams have come to rely on for getting your job done.

-There are four big themes we want to tackle, captured in the questions below.
-We aim to provide compelling answers, sometimes with new functionality, sometimes with polish on top of existing capabilities.
+There are four big themes we want to tackle, reflected in the questions below.
+We will aim to provide compelling answers, sometimes with new functionality, sometimes with polish on top of existing capabilities.
 These aren't the only questions that interest us, but they are the ones we're prioritizing this year.

 1. **Our APIs.** How can we enable the thousands of people who want to use dbt today, ?
 Can we enable community members to build more powerful extensions of dbt's framework, by exposing more & more of its functionality as a stable Python library?
 Can we provide an experience as delightful as dbt-core's CLI, via a reliable `dbt-server`, and RESTful APIs in dbt Cloud?
 2. **Your models, as APIs.** Can dbt as a framework scale to complex deployments, across multiple teams, entering their third or fourth year of project maturity?
 Can it scale to some of the largest organizations who have adopted it as a standard pattern?
 What can we learn from the scaling challenges that software teams have encountered and surmounted over the last decade?
 3. **Streaming.** How must dbt's essential building blocks—models, tests, sources, materializations—change (or not) to finally leverage data platforms' capabilities around streaming transformation?
 4. **Semantic Layer.** How can we combine the existing power of dbt metrics, defined as an extension of your dbt DAG, with the depth of MetricFlow (!) as a framework for defining richer metrics and generating optimized queries?

-If I had to summarize: **The same dbt, for more people.** More community members who might build plugins and extensions, without having to read `dbt-core` source code and hack together undocumented internal methods.
+In a sentence: **The same dbt, for more people.** More community members who might build plugins and extensions, without having to read `dbt-core` source code and hack together undocumented internal methods.
 More embedded analysts who can confidently contribute the right change to the right model in the right project, without having to first navigate through thousands of preexisting models with unclear ownership.
 More use cases that can be solved in "the dbt way," for batch as well as streaming.
 More downstream queriers who can benefit from asking questions on top of a dbt Semantic Layer.

 We're sticking with one minor version release every three months.
 There won't be a version dedicated to _just_ API improvements, multi-project deployments, streaming, or semantic layer.
 Rather, we expect to make incremental progress as we go along.
 With that, here's our near-sighted lay of the land: